cerner/terra-framework/packages/terra-form-validation/docs/NumericValidation.md

 };
 ```

 With this we compare the value given us to same value to a given precision.
 Which means if we are handed `45.4321`, we will compare it to `45.432`, which is not equal and will return the failure message.
-The quirk with this validation is that if you give it `23.023000` it will succeed because it will be compared to `23.023` and be found equal.
+The quirk with this validation is that if you give it `23.023000` it will succeed because it will be compared to `23.023` and be found equal thus you probably will need to include something to shorten the String value in this case.

+With this we have a function that we can add to validate a number based by having a minimum, maximum, and a certain level of precision required.